openmetalio/openmetal-docs/docs/operators-manual/day-4/kolla-ansible/prepare-kolla-ansible.md

 #### **Step 1** - Prepare environment

 First ensure the node you are logged into over SSH contains the directory `/etc/kolla/config`.
-This directory exists on a single node and is used to provide our custom configuration to OpenStack services.
+This directory exists in the control plane nodes and is used to provide our custom configuration to OpenStack services.
+Control plane nodes are labeled as "Cloud Core" in the Assets page of your cloud in OpenMetal Central.

-Next, create a folder where you will install Kolla Ansible and its dependency, Ansible.
-For example:
+Next, navigate to the folder `/opt/kolla-ansible-cli` which contains required Kolla Ansible configuration:

-    mkdir /opt/kolla-ansible
+    cd /opt/kolla-ansible-cli

 #### **Step 2** -- Prepare Python virtual environment

-Navigate into the folder created previously, create a Python virtual environment and activate it:
+Create a Python virtual environment and activate it:

     cd /opt/kolla-ansible
     virtualenv .venv